PhD Program

 - In addition to the above program requirements, it is recommended that the applicant also possess a minimum of two years of employment experience in social work after earning the MSW degree.

 Applicants seeking admission to the program who do not meet the above requirements may be considered on an individual basis for "admission with permission to continue".
-If an applicant desires such consideration, he or she should file all application materials as directed above.
-In addition to the materials required of all students, they should file a petition for exemption from one or more requirements with the social work PhD Program Director.
-The petition should state the specific requirement from which exemption is sought and should provide information supporting the petition.
-After the application file is complete and referred to the social work PhD program by the Graduate School, the applicant may be invited to schedule an interview with the program director or other member of the admissions committee, in order to assess individually the applicant's qualifications for doctoral studies in social work.
+If an applicant desires such consideration, they should file all application materials as directed above.
+In addition to the materials required of all students, applicants seeking exception from admission requirements must notify the PhD Program Director by filing a specifically labeled "Petition for Exception" identifying from which of one or more requirements the exception is sought.
+In addition to identifying the specific requirement(s) from which exception is sought, applicants should provide information supporting the petition.
+After the application file is complete and referred to the social work PhD program by the Graduate School, the applicant may be invited to schedule an interview with the program director or other member of the admissions committee, in order to assess individually the applicant's qualifications for PhD studies in social work.
 A summary of this interview and the petition for an exception will be made available to the Admissions Committee for consideration prior to its decision regarding an admissions recommendation.
 Please contact the School of Social Work PhD Program Director directly for questions about this possibility.

-If seeking exemption from the requirements, the applicant should be aware that they may be required to register for courses other than the standard curriculum, including courses at the MSW level.
+If seeking exception from the requirements, the applicant should be aware that they may be required to register for courses other than the standard curriculum, including courses at the MSW level.
 The amount and type of such work may be decided by the Admissions Committee before admission and/or by the applicant's academic advisor after admission.

 Concurrent Enrollment in the MSW and PhD Degrees Programs

-The University of Alabama School of Social Work offers an MSW/PhD concurrent program for exceptional individuals who hold, or are candidates for, bachelor’s degrees who have very strong academic credentials and aptitude for academic careers in social work.
+The University of Alabama School of Social Work offers an MSW/PhD concurrent program for truly exceptional individuals who hold, or are candidates for, bachelor’s degrees who have very strong academic credentials and aptitude for scholarly careers in social work.
 Such individuals may be admitted simultaneously to the MSW and PhD programs and work on both degrees concurrently, following a strict, rigorous curriculum.
 Those admitted to the concurrent program will complete all current requirements for the PhD degree.
 Specific required PhD coursework will be applied to specific MSW degree requirements, reducing the number of semester hours required for the MSW and PhD degrees by 12 hours typically.
 The MSW degree will be awarded when all requirements for the MSW are completed, and the student will continue to work on the PhD requirements.

 Successful applicants must exceed the minimum admission requirements of the Graduate School and the School of Social Work MSW and PhD programs.